 Consider where the French seam is going to be on the garment or sewing project, for example on a tightly fitting skirt a pressed plain seam may lie flatter and therefore be a better choice.

-There are many more seams and variations of seam types depending on the finish of raw edges, join us next week for more in our Sewing Basics series.
+There are many more seams and variations of seam types depending on the finish of raw edges.
+Find our quick guide here.